music-encoding/guidelines/_guidelines-v3/18-performances/01-perfElements.md

 For
 example,

-{% include plainExample.html example="./v3/examples/performances/performances-sample311.xml" valid="true" %}
+{% include plainExample.html example="examples/performances/performances-sample311.xml" valid="true" version=page.version %}

 indicates that the entities identified in **@data** all occur at the same instant.